 Successful applicants will demonstrate:

-See guidelines for funding related to Middle School Children & Youth
+See our guidelines for School Based Programs and Community Based Programs for Middle School Children & Youth.

 Provide information regarding staff skills, experiences and prior success and provide a list of the applicant’s Board of Trustees.
 Describe staff training and professional development process.